-The following are frequently asked questions (FAQ).
-You will find questions about exploring the profession, career opportunities in higher education and student affairs, the admissions process, GRE, graduate assistantships (GA), cost of attendance, professional development and more.
+The following are frequently asked questions (FAQ) about HESA.
+It includes information about the student affairs profession, career opportunities, the admissions process, cost of attendance, graduate assistantships (GA), professional development and more.

 HOW DO I KNOW IF STUDENT AFFAIRS IS THE RIGHT FIELD FOR ME?

-Consider some of these questions: Do you enjoy the college or university campus environment?
-Do you have the initiative and interest in pursuing further degrees?
+• Consider some of these questions: Do you enjoy the college or university campus environment?
+Do you have the movitation to pursue more education?
 Do you believe in the value of higher education?
 Do you have a passion for increasing access and opportunity to higher education?
 Do you want to help make a difference in the lives' of others?
-Are you committed to lifelong learning?

 Once you decide you want to apply to graduate school